DataDog/chaos-controller/dogfood/CONTRIBUTING.md

 ## Testing code changes

-- `make colima-build-dogfood` to rebuild both client and server images.
+- `make lima-build-dogfood` to rebuild both client and server images.

-  - `make colima-build-dogfood-client` to just build client.
+  - `make lima-build-dogfood-client` to just build client.
-  - `make colima-build-dogfood-server` to just build server.
+  - `make lima-build-dogfood-server` to just build server.

 - `make install` to apply recent code changes or Helm chart changes.
 - `make restart` to pick up changes by recreating the pods.